KooroshAsil/-The-ER-Gambit/README.md

 Made with 💙 by *Koorosh Asil Gharehbaghi*
 Instructor: Dr. Razieh Khodsiani

-K. N. Toosi University of Technology, Department of Computer Science
+K. N. Toosi University of Technology
+Department of Computer Science
+Faculty of Mathematics